 We sat down at the bar to get some iced tea and cold drinks as the UP was in the midst of a 90ºF heatwave!
 Lucky for us, we were the only people in the establishment and could take photos and speak with the servers.
 With a plentiful menu of American fare, the Armando’s at the Douglas House Saloon is one of Houghton’s most beloved watering holes.

-The Douglas House opened in 1859, to serve the numerous travelers from Sault Ste.
+The Douglas House opened in 1859.
+With the growth of the region, it served the numerous travelers from Sault Ste.
 Marie who were taking advantage of the newly opened Portage Waterway.
 It gained a reputation as a world class fine dining establishment attached to an opulent hotel, and Chicago architect H.L.
 Ottenheimer was commissioned to design a saloon.
-Tiffany chandeliers and an arched ceiling were added, and remain today, despite a fire that damaged much of the original hotel.
+Original Tiffany chandeliers and an arched ceiling remain today, despite a fire that damaged much of the original hotel.

 Houghton County Courthouse: the Spoils of the Keweenaw Peninsula Copper Boom